vollyimnetz/crop-thumbnails/readme.txt

 = 0.8.2 =
 * add filter for customize the style of the crop-thumbnail content ('crop_post_thumbnail_window_css')
 * add a fix for dynamic height/width images (http://wordpress.org/support/topic/dynamic-widthheight)
-* add ukrainian lang (thanks to Jurko Chervony from www.skinik.name)
+* add ukrainian language (thanks to Jurko Chervony from www.skinik.name)

 = 0.8.1 =
 * fix warning: when settings are saved